Harvard Waitlist: Stats & How to Get Off

 Accept Your Spot on the Waitlist

-Follow the instructions given by Harvard to accept your spot on the waitlist officially.
+Follow the instructions given by Harvard to officially accept your spot on the waitlist.
 This typically involves submitting a form or responding to an email indicating your continued interest in being considered for admission.

 Review Your Other Options

-While on the Harvard waitlist, exploring and considering other college options is important.
+While on the Harvard waitlist, it is important to explore and consider other college options.
 Accept an offer of admission from another institution before the deadline to ensure you have a backup plan in case you are not ultimately admitted off the waitlist.

 Send a Letter of Continued Interest